esthesis-iot/esthesis-core/esthesis-core-docs/docs/02-startup-guide/02-Registering a test device.md

 Make sure you select the correct version for your platform.
 :::

-The agent client is a command line tool that can be heavily customised for your esthesis Core installation.
+The agent client is a command line tool that can be heavily customised for your esthesis CORE installation.
 You can view all the available configuration options by issuing:

 ```bash